-Of course the court in [Bearden](#) could grant the Motion to Dismiss when the plaintiff never responded to claims of sovereign immunity.
+Of course the court in [Bearden](#) could grant the Motion to Dismiss when the plaintiff never responded to the Motion to Dismiss and claims of sovereign immunity.

-In contrast to Bearden, I responded in detail and at length to every claim made by USATXN.
+In contrast to [Bearden](#), I responded in detail and at length to every claim made by USATXN.
 While the court improperly refused to consider my broad discussion of sovereign immunity there were, in fact, several specific references to sovereign immunity to include: